saltzm/async_io_uring/README.md

 # About

-In-progress async wrapper for IO\_Uring library and examples.
-The project isn't structured super well and is missing some error handling.
+In-progress async wrapper for the `IO_Uring` library and examples.
+The project is very much not finished.
 This is my first actual Zig project and I love it so far.
 I would like to continue working on it and then extract the event loop into its own library if it continues to seem useful.

 Files:
 * `src/client.zig`: Echo client.